-B. Noise Measure Constructed using Cubic Spline
+B Noise Measure Constructed using Cubic Spline

-We consider two measures using cubic spline.
-In the first case, we pick three subintervals that are joined at the knot points of two-, five-, and 10-year maturities.
+We consider two cases of cubic spline.
+In the first case, we pick three subintervals that are joined at the knot points of 2-, 5-, and 10-year maturities.
 Given the importance of these maturities in the Treasury bond market, we feel that this is a natural choice.
-There are four parameters for each subinterval, resulting in 12 parameters.
-The smoothness conditions at the two- and five-year maturity junctions take away four degrees of freedom.
-Consequently, we have eight free parameters in our curve fitting and we call this specification "Cubic8."
+There are four parameters for each sub-interval, resulting in 12 parameters.
+The smoothness conditions at the 2- and 5-year maturity junctions take away 4 degrees of freedom.
+Consequently, we have 8 free parameters in our curve fitting and we call this specification "Cubic8."
 Compared with the Svensson model used earlier, Cubic8 has two more free parameters.
 To further relax the specification and give the curve fitting more degrees of freedom, we consider a second case with more subintervals: (0, 1m, 3m, 6m, 1y, 2y, 3y, 5y, 7y, 10y).
-The knot points are chosen so that we have a similar number of bonds and bills within each subinterval.
-We call this specification "Cubic20", since it has 20 free parameters in curve fitting.
+The knot points are chosen so that we have similar number of bonds and bills within each subinterval.
+We call this specification "Cubic20," since it has 20 free parameters in curve fitting.

 We perform curve fitting using cubic spline from 1994 through 2011 with a monthly frequency.
 This is because the main robustness check we would like to perform is on the hedge fund test results.
-Setting the roughness penalty coefficient λ to zero, we find that the correlations between our original noise measure and the alternatives constructed using cubic spline are 97.76% and 98.60%, respectively, for Cubic8 and Cubic20.
+Setting the roughness penalty coefficient $\lambda$ to zero, we find that the correlations between our original noise measure and the alternatives constructed using cubic spline are 97.76% and 98.60%, respectively, for Cubic8 and Cubic20.
 In other words, even with a more flexible curve fitting approach with 20 free parameters and zero requirement for smoothness, the resulting noise measure is closely related to our original noise measure.
 This is not surprising given that the noise measure is an aggregate of pricing errors across hundreds of bonds.
-If we further impose a smoothness requirement by setting the roughness penalty coefficient $\lambda = 0.01$, the correlations increase to 98.99% and 99.03%, respectively, for Cubic8 and Cubic20.
-Given that our pricing tests are on the monthly changes in the noise measure, it is also instructive to report the correlations in changes.
-With $\lambda = 0$, the numbers are 83.30% and 88.59%, respectively, for Cubic8 and Cubic20.
-With $\lambda = 0.01$, the numbers increase to 90.74% and 91.91%, respectively, for Cubic8 and Cubic20.
-We further perform the same set of time-series analysis reported in Table II and find similar results.
-Not surprisingly, the information content in these alternative noise measures is very similar to that found for the original one.
+If we further impose a smoothness requirement by setting the roughness penalty coefficient $\lambda = 0.01$ , the correlations increase to 98.99% and 99.03%, respectively, for Cubic8 and Cubic20.
+Given that our pricing tests are on the monthly changes of noise measure, it is also instructive to report the correlations in changes.
+With $\lambda = 0$ , the numbers are 83.30% and 88.59%, respectively for Cubic8 and Cubic20.
+With $\lambda = 0.01$ , the numbers increase to 90.74% and 91.91%, respectively for Cubic8 and Cubic20.
+We further perform the same set of timeseries analysis reported in Table 2 and find similar results.
+Not surprisingly, the information